 Completing these steps will assist you in securing a position that fits your preferred location and career needs while also ensuring that your selected position and site meet program service commitment requirements.

-Although the ultimate responsibility for seeking a position is yours, Area Scholarship Coordinators, IHS recruiters and IHS Discipline Chiefs are available to assist you and facilitate placement.
+Although the ultimate responsibility for seeking a position is yours, Area Scholarship Coordinators, and IHS recruiters are available to assist you and facilitate placement.
 However, if there is any difficulty in placement, the program may assign you to an IHS geographic area where there is an existing need.
+Scholars can also search for jobs by location.